the-anna-project/annad/doc/development/setup.md

 ```

 ### clone repository
-Now I am creating the working directory and go into it.
-It holds the source
+To setup the project I am creating the working directory and go into it.
+It
-code of the Anna project.
+holds the source code of the Anna project.
 ```
 mkdir -p ~/projects/private/anna/
 cd ~/projects/private/anna/